CianciarusoCataldo/modular-app/README.md

 ### REDUX
 Additional redux settings.
 Modular-app gives you some initial redux actions, epics and reducers inside the state, to speed up your development work:
 - `ui`: drive some useful UI features, like the `dark-mode`, the `drawer` management through some specific Redux actions and the toast notifications system
 - `modal`: manage the global modal system.
 You can manage which Modal is showed and when, simply by adding custom components inside `app/modals`, and by using the `openModal` action, using the component key as parameter.
-As an example, I included an initial modal inside this dictionary, called DEFAULT.
+As an example, I included an empty modal inside `MODALS` dictionary, called `DEFAULT`.
 So, to open this specific modal, you'll just need to dispatch `openModal('DEFAULT')`.
-Only modals key inside `app/modals` exported object are allowed, otherwise no content will be showed.
+Only modals keys inside `app/modals` exported object are allowed, otherwise no content will be showed.

 | Parameter | Description |
 | ------------- | ------------- |